1. Terms and conditions

 1.4 These terms and conditions are considered read by the client without confirmation of such.

-2.1 Payment of all invoices is due within 5 working days of date of invoice.
+2.1 Payment of all invoices is due within 5 working days from the date of the invoice.

 2.2 All invoices are payable in advance.